Diversity

 physical and mental abilities, gender, ethnicity, race,

-language, religion, class, sexual orientation, and age .
+language, religion, class, sexual orientation,

 Multicultural school has different characteristics.
 I